DakshGajjar/Image-Editor/README.md

 GUI-based Image Editor that takes images (png, jpg, jpeg) as an input and performs various functions such as cropping an image, changing the brightness of an image, colors, and grey-scaling an image and many more.
 Python Tkinter is used to build UI elements and PIL is sued to implement image manipulation functions.

+to run

-to run - 'pip install tkinter pillow'
+pip install tkinter pillow

-then - 'pyhton Image_Editor.py'
+pyhton Image_Editor.py